Country Life has once again delved into its little black book and fully updated this list of the finest architects in Britain.

 A clear focus on Classical architecture has earned this Radnorshire-based practice a huge following.
 The company specialises in the design of new country houses, including for The Prince of Wales in Carmarthenshire, as well as sacred and monumental architecture.

 Donald Insall Associates

 This leading architectural practice, now more than 60 years old and with eight UK offices, specialises in the care, repair and adaptation of historic buildings and the design of new ones, including private houses, on sensitive sites.
 Recent projects include the restoration of an Elizabethan house in Wiltshire, conservation at one of the grandest Georgian country houses in Britain, Wentworth Woodhouse, South Yorkshire, and a new entrance pavilion at Caernarfon Castle, Gwynedd.

 Francis Johnson and Partners

 This Yorkshire practice works across the UK, specialising in substantial country houses in the Classical tradition and the conservation of historic buildings, including a new house on an estate in North Yorkshire and the renovation of a late-17th-century house in Suffolk.
 Established in 1937 by the late, great architect Francis Johnson, the practice is now run by Malcolm Stather and Digby Harris.

 01262 674043; www.francisjohnson-architects.co.uk

 Francis Terry and Associates

-Francis Terry is admired for his ability to design and restore country houses with a deep understanding of the beauty and balanced proportions of Classical architecture.
-He founded his own close-knit practice four years ago, after working for his eminent architect father Quinlan Terry for 20 years.
-He is the current chair of the Traditional Architecture Group, a talented artist and author of an inspiring monthly blog.
+Francis Terry is admired for his ability to design and restore country houses with an understanding of the beauty and balanced proportions of Classicism.
+He founded his own practice five years ago, having worked for his eminent architect father, Quinlan Terry, for 20 years.
+He is the current chair of the Traditional Architecture Group, a talented artist and the author of an inspiring blog.

 01206 580528; www.ftanda.co.uk